Julianne Fraser, founder and CEO of Dialogue New York, takes us to all her favorite spots in the City of Lights.

 Paris is packed with so many beauty and wellness activities, and it can be hard to even know where to begin when it comes to planning your itinerary.
 Ahead, Fraser takes us through a list of the can't-miss places to go and things to do in the City of Lights.

 "I discovered Blanche a few years ago when searching for a fully equipped Parisian gym and joined the minute I saw the spa.
 This gym is unlike any I've experienced in New York—it has two levels of equipment, a floor for group classes like kickboxing and Pilates, a stunning pool and steam room/sauna, and a chic café to enjoy post-workout.
 I can spend a full day at Blanche, working out in the morning, spending 20 minutes in the steam room, then taking my meetings at the restaurant."

 Photo: Courtesy of Julianne Fraser

 "Everyone defines wellness differently, but for me, this place is a calm oasis in the heart of Paris that soothes my soul.
 Whenever I feel overwhelmed, I visit the perfectly curated gallery/home to seek inspiration and inner calmness."

-Photo: Courtesy of Clothilde Chaumet
+Photo: Courtesy of Clotilde Chaumet

-"I met my dear friend Clothilde Chaumet several years ago and discovered the magic of her TIHHY yoga classes while in Paris.
-Clothilde has a calming yet motivating way of leading her classes—she pushes your limits while allowing you to disconnect entirely.
+"I met my dear friend Clotilde Chaumet several years ago and discovered the magic of her TIHHY yoga classes while in Paris.
+Clotilde has a calming yet motivating way of leading her classes—she pushes your limits while allowing you to disconnect entirely.
 After learning about Sound Baths in California, Clo brought that experience to France, in person and online, with the newly launched TIHHY TV.
 I've become a complete addict."